aditya08/caml/README.md

 Instructions and build scripts coming soon.

 Written and maintained by Aditya Devarakonda (University of California, Berkeley).
-Please email aditya@eecs.berkeley.edu for questions or requests.
+Please email aditya@wfu.edu for questions or requests.